 What is Private Student Loan Refinancing & Consolidation?

-Refinancing is the process of taking old debt, and restructuring that debt to a lower interest rate.
+Refinancing is the process of taking old debt and restructuring it to a lower interest rate.
 For decades consumers have been able to refinance mortgage, credit card, and auto debts.
 However, it wasn’t until recently that consumers had the ability to refinance student loans.
-As of today, you can refinance old debt to as low as 1.90%.
+As of today, you can refinance old debt to as low as 2.39%.
 And, you can choose a new term length ranging from 5 to 25 years!

 It all started in 2011.
 In 2011, a new financial institution named Social Finance was created by a few business students at Stanford University.
 These students had the incredible idea to create a system where students could obtain lower rates on student debt.
 Now SoFi wasn't the first company to offer refinancing, but they did ignite the industry for borrowers.
 SoFi had the simple idea to make refinancing easy.
 Unlike traditional financial institutions, SoFi decided to focus on simplicity, savings, and excellent customer service.
 Social Finance was eventually renamed SoFi, and since 2011 the company has refinanced over $6 billion in debt.
 As SoFi gained momentum, other began to take notice.
 Over the last few years, the number of companies consolidating educational debts has skyrocketed.
 Today, there are over 15 different companies offers private student loan consolidation to customers.